Noah8863/Social-Network-NoSQL/README.md

   ## Main problems faced when working on the project

   I had a really tough time figuring out how to create a relational database with refs.
-I also had some issues with connectiong to MongoDB.
+I also had some issues with connecting to MongoDB.

   ## Main take aways from the project